Regulations Summary and Area Map

 - Trespass laws are enforced.

-- Recreational access is allowed only from 1½ hours before sunrise until 1½ hours after sunset, except during spring turkey season when persons must exit the area by 2 p.m.
+- Access is allowed only from 1½ hours before sunrise until 1½ hours after sunset, except during spring turkey season when persons must exit the area by 2 p.m.

 - Entry and exit is allowed only at designated entrances.

-- The mining area is private property closed to public access except travel through the area is allowed on existing roads only.
-This travel allowance may be withdrawn by the private landowner, at which time alternate roads may be created for travel through the area.
+- The area on the map indicated as “Private Property (Weyerhaeuser Company)” is private property closed to public access except travel through the area is allowed on existing roads only.
+This travel allowance may be withdrawn by Weyerhaeuser Company at any time.

 - Vehicles may be operated only on established roads.